cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-22-the-dynamic-features-of-java.md

 Dynamic techniques are inherently unsound as they depend on workloads to execute the program under analysis.
 For real-world programs, these workloads will not cover all possible execution paths.
 Due to the dynamic features that are prevalent in Java programs, it turns out that most static analyses are not sound.
-These dynamic features are notoriously difficult to model.
+As explained in the rest of this post, these dynamic features are notoriously difficult to model.

 **The Soundness Manifesto** defines the soundness of static analysis with respect to possible program executions.
 Similarly, precision can be defined with respect to possible program executions as well.
-For static analysis, precise analysis models only possible executions.
+For static analysis, a “precise analysis” can only model possible executions.
 The notion of possible program execution is used as ground truth to assess the soundness and the precision of call graph construction tools.

 > “Analyses are often expected to be sound in that their result models all possible executions of the program under analysis.”